ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 The selected processor architecture and associated firmware capability directly influence the supportability of applications and security features of an operating system.
 The minimum hardware requirements listed below will ensure that the system runs reliably and is supported by the vendor, Microsoft.

-Table 6 Hardware Requirements Design Decisions for all agencies and implementation types.
+Hardware Requirements Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Laptop Model | Any device that meets the below requirements and the Agency procurement processes | To meet the Agency requirements.
 Desktop Model | Any device that meets the below requirements and the Agency procurement processes | To meet the Agency requirements.

-Table 9 provides the minimum hardware configuration for the Windows 10 SOE applicable to all agencies and implementation types.
+Minimum hardware configuration for the Windows 10 SOE applicable to all agencies and implementation types.

 Component | Description | Justification
 --- | --- | ---